Bradley International Airport: Rail

-Connecticut Transit route 24 connects Bradley with the Windsor Locks and Windsor train stations.
-Route 34 provides local service connecting Bradley with Windsor and Hartford.
-Route 30 (the "Bradley Flyer") provides express service to downtown Hartford.

 Environment

 The Connecticut Air National Guard 103d Airlift Wing leases 144 acre in the southwest corner of the airport for their Bradley ANG Base.
 The base is a designated Superfund site.

 Bradley has also been identified as one of the last remaining tracts of grassland in Connecticut suitable for a few endangered species of birds, including the upland sandpiper, the horned lark, and the grasshopper sparrow.

 Awards

 In 2017, Bradley Airport was named 5th-best airport in the United States by Condé Nast Traveler's Reader's Choice Awards.
 Bradley scored well with readers in the categories of on-site parking, availability of charging stations and free Wi-Fi, decent restaurant options, and overall relaxed atmosphere.

-In 2018, Bradley Airport was named 3rd-best airport in the United States by Condé Nast Travelers Reader's Choice Awards.
-Bradley scored well with readers in the categories of flight choices, on-site parking, availability of charging stations and free Wi-Fi, restaurant options, and overall relaxed atmosphere.
+The following year, it was named 3rd-best airport in the United States by Condé Nast Traveler's Reader's Choice Awards.

-In 2022, BDL airport was named 2nd-best airport in the United States by Condé Nast Traveler's Reader's Choice Awards.
-Only Savannah/Hilton Head International Airport kept Bradley Airport out of the top spot.
+In 2022, Condé Nast Traveler's Reader's Choice Awards named BDL the 2nd-best airport in the United States, surpassed only by Savannah/Hilton Head International Airport.